salejandro/EGiG-MBIOD/PRACTICAL-GUIDE.md

       ```bash
       $HYPHYMPI meme --alignment ${FILE}.S.uniq.fas  --tree ${FILE}.S.uniq.tree --branches Internal
       ```
+     >   > Notice that in the two last models (FEL and MEME) you use the MPI (Message Passing Interface) version of the program hyphy.
+This version allows multiprocessing, which is very helpful when running computational intensive models

    + Finally, the **BGM** (**B**ayesian **G**raphical **M**odel) method is a tool for detecting correlated amino acid substitutions in the Spike protein of Omicron BA.1.
 This correlation should be suggestive of **coevolutionary interactions between amino acid positions** in this protein:

       ```bash